Soccer-Ten-man Man City close in on knockout stages with draw in Copenhagen

 The 10 men more than held their own in the second half, but with Liverpool to come in the Premier League at the weekend and qualification for the knockout stage almost secured, City left top goalscorer Erling Haaland on the bench and saw out the draw.

-Top of Group G with 10 points from four matches, City will be sure of a place in the last 16 if Sevilla fail to beat Borussia Dortmund later on Tuesday, while Copenhagen are third on two points.
+Top of Group G with 10 points from four matches, City will be sure of a place in the last 16 if Sevilla lose or draw at Borussia Dortmund later on Tuesday, while Copenhagen are third on two points.

+"Many players didn't start today because they were exhausted and tired and fatigued and (had) niggles," City coach Pep Guardiola said.
+"Erling didn't feel really good after the game against Southampton, Phil (Foden) had some disturbing problems, Bernardo (Silva) told us yesterday he was so tired.

+"We adapted really well (to the red card).
+They are too good.
+We're close (to qualifying).
+It's a good point."

 (Reporting by Peter Hall Editing by Christian Radnedge)